Jaffna Peninsula: Agriculture

 Perennial crops include the orchard crops like mango, jack, grapes and citrus and other crops like palmyrah and coconut.
-Coconut is grown in home stead in the extent of 1470 ha.
+Coconut is grown in the homestead in the extent of 1470 ha.
 Other perennial crops are grown in 1500 ha.
-Further nearly 3.5 million palmarah palms are available in Jaffna.
+Further, nearly 3.5 million palmyra palms are available in Jaffna.
 Farmers generate considerable income from fruit crops, like mango, jack, grapes etc. cultivated in 1850 ha.
-Grapes were cultivated in 380 ha during 1985 is reduced to 55 ha in 2004.
+Grapes were cultivated in 380 ha during 1985 reduced to 55 ha in 2004.

 Livestock

 The livestock sector is an important component of the farming system.
-Up to 1950, only local cattle and goats were reared for milk and meat, with the establishment of artificial insemination in 1950 exotic cross breeds such as Jersey and Indian breeds of cattle were introduced and high milk yield was obtained.
+Up to 1950, only local cattle and goats were reared for milk and meat, With the establishment of artificial insemination in 1950 exotic cross breeds such as Jersey and Indian breeds of cattle were introduced and high milk yield was obtained.
 Further Jamunapari and Sannan breeds of goats were also introduced for meat and milk.
-With this introduction of new breeds many farmers started rearing cross breeds of cattle, goat and poultry.
+With this introduction of new breeds, many farmers started rearing cross-breeds of cattle, goats and poultry.
 From 1950 to 1984 livestock enterprise developed very fast and it was a single or supplementary source of income for nearly 30% of the district population.
-Backyard poultry and rearing milking cows and goat for milk and meat generate additional income for the farmers.
-Livestock population reduced to a considerable extent during the last two decades due to the civil war.
+Backyard poultry and rearing milking cows and goats for milk and meat generate additional income for the farmers.
+The livestock population reduced to a considerable extent during the last two decades due to the civil war.